 DART is working with the TLHC projects listed below and will use data generated by these projects for its research.

-The following Targeted Lung Health Check projects will be supplying data, images and blood samples to DART:
+The following Targeted Lung Health Check projects are supplying data, images and pathology slides for digitisation to DART and blood samples to our companion project, SCOOT:

 - Blackburn with Darwen and Blackpool

 The following sites do not plan to contribute to DART at present:

 Where we work